 Similarly, Khan Liaquat Ali Khan, the first Prime Minister of Pakistan, clearly stated:

 “The investment of power in the people eliminated any danger of the establishment of a theocracy.
 Many persons who use the word theocracy in the same breath as the polity of Pakistan are either labouring under a grave misapprehension or indulging in mischievous propaganda.”

 C. Constitutional Obligations

 The Constitution of Pakistan is the third source of Pakistan’s Ideology.
-Its Principles of Policy such as Islamic way of life, democratic form of government, full participation of women, protection of family, protection of minorities, promotion of social justice and economic wellbeing of the people, and strengthening of bonds with the Muslim world and promoting international peace are the basic pillars of Pakistan Ideology.
+Its Principles of policy, such as the Islamic way of life, democratic form of government, full participation of women, protection of family, protection of minorities, promotion of social justice and economic wellbeing of the people, strengthening of bonds with the Muslim world, and promoting international peace, are the basic pillars of Pakistan Ideology.

 D. Global Commitments

 The last source of Pakistan’s Ideology stems from its being a responsible member of the international community in general and being one of the founding members of the United Nations in particular.
 It is a signatory to a large number of global and regional conventions and treaties that have been ratified by the Parliament and implanted through proper legislation.

 Features of Pakistan Ideology

 Based on the above sources we can discern the following elements as the prominent features of Pakistan’s Ideology